-Example of when to contact the AVP of Student Affairs
+Example of when to contact the director of ASC:

 - Family emergencies or crises, such as family-related medical emergencies or a death in the family, when these will or may lead to extended absences from class.

-Example of when NOT to contact the AVP of Student Affairs:
+Example of when NOT to contact the director of ASC :